blbadger/blbadger.github.io/additivity-order.md

 ![gaussian]({{https://blbadger.github.io}}/assets/images/coin_100_1mil.png)

 Let's take a moment to appreciate what has happened here: a completely random input can be mapped to a curve with arbitrary precision simply by adding outputs together.
-Well, not completely random: digital computers actuqlly produe pseudo-random outputs that eventually repeat over time.
-But we do not need to worry about that here, as our output number is far less than what would be necessary for repitition.
+(Well, not completely random: digital computers actuqlly produe pseudo-random outputs that eventually repeat over time.
+But we do not need to worry about that here, as our output number is far less than what would be necessary for repetition.)

-### Signal and noise
+This observation is general: individual random events such as a die roll or card shuffle cut are quite unpredictable, but adding together many random events yields a precise mapping to a gaussian curve centered at the expectation value.
+Each individual event remains just as unpredictable as the last, but the sum is predictable to an arbitrary degree given enough events.
+One way to look at these observations is to see that addition orders random events into a very non-random map, and if we were to find the sum of sums (ie integrate under the gaussian curve) then a number would be reached with arbitrary precision.

 ### White and Brown noise

 White noise is defined as being frequency-independent: over time, neither low nor high frequencies are more likely to be observed than the other.

 ### Brownian motion converts heat to work, albeit briefly